VaniusK/llm-book-rewriter/README.md

 *   **Improve style and grammar:** LLM can suggest text improvements and correct spelling and punctuation errors.
 *   **Paraphrase text:** If you need to change the wording, LLM can offer alternative options while preserving the meaning.
 *   **Adapt the text for different audiences:** LLM can simplify or complicate the text depending on the target audience.
-*   **Optimize text for search engines (SEO):** LLM can suggest using keywords and phrases to improve the book's visibility in search engines.

 **Important Note:**